 Let’s Do It!
 World is a civic-led mass movement that began in Estonia in 2008 when 50,000 people united together to clean up the entire country in just five hours.
 Since then, Let’s Do It! has spread this model—one country in one day—around the world.
-To date, 112 countries and 14,5 million people have joined us to clean up illegal waste.
+To date, 113 countries and over 15 million people have joined us to clean up illegal waste.

-In 2018, we intend to engage 150 countries and 5% of the world’s population—that’s 380 million people—for one big World Cleanup Day.
+On September 8, 2018, World Cleanup Day, people in 150 countries will stand up against the global trash problem and clean up waste, making it the biggest positive civic action the world has seen.
 Imagine a powerful “green wave” starting in Japan and ending in Hawaii with hundred of millions of people taking positive action together on the very same day.

 Let’s Do It! has never been only about cleaning up waste.
 We also aim to unite the global community, raise awareness and implement true change to achieve our final goal– a clean and healthy planet.